 Refunds are not given for bugs or bad weather.
-Refunds being requested after the reservation arrival date must be submitted to the park directly.
+Refunds being requested after the reservation arrival date will not be processed or provided.
+Please plan accordingly!

-Unless otherwise noted on your confirmation, one camping unit and a maximum of eight people are allowed per campsite.
-A camping unit is one tent, one trailer or one camper, not a combination or multiples of the above.
+Unless otherwise noted on your confirmation, one camping unit and a maximum of six people are allowed per campsite.
+A camping unit is one tent.

 Only one vehicle is allowed per campsite.
 A vehicle and attached in tow equipment is considered one vehicle.
 Some campsites may accommodate additional vehicles.

 All fees are set by each individual state park and can be found on their corresponding park web pages on the “Park Fees” tab.

 Pets are welcome at most state parks, however, they must be on a maximum six-foot leash and not left unattended.
 Pets are not allowed in buildings or on developed beaches.
 State parks with pet restrictions include:

 - Deer Creek State Park – Dogs are prohibited below the high water line and in or on the reservoir.